yayuyokitano/livefetcher/README.md

 # livefetcher

+**I started developing this when I was quite new to Go, and being a hobby/study project, I made a lot of crazy tech stack choices, you know, for fun.
+Sorrynotsorry.**

 This project is probably basically abandoned.
 There are some hoops to run it.
 If you get stuck, feel free to open an issue and ask, and I might be able to help.

 IMPORTANT: This program depends on mecab, please see https://github.com/shogo82148/go-mecab for install instructions. livefetcher Makefile expects mecab-config to be installed, and will set up environment flags appropriately if you use it. **Note that if all you are doing is creating a new connector, you do not actually need to run the software, only run tests, which do not require mecab to be installed.
 See wiki for details.**